imarsman/concur/README.md

 `parallel` excels at producing lists of text values that can be used to do many amazing things when they are integrated into shell commands.
 The implementation of `goparallel` is more deterministic, with one predictable set of inputs for each line processed.
-There is no real re-arranging of input.
+There is no real re-arranging of input lists beyond randomization.

 `goparallel` involves lists that can be used for input and those lists can be used to produce text values that are integrated into shell commands. `goparallel` is not as focussed on producing varied sets of values to be used in